Seamless whole-of-home Wi-Fi now easy with Wi-Fi 6/6E/7 (2024 update network guide)

 Let’s focus on Mesh

-We won’t get techy – we will leave that to a final review.
-The AX90 is a tri-band router that uses one 5GHz band as the backhaul (4×4 up to 4800Mbps full-duplex), or it can use Ethernet as a backhaul (at up to 2500Mbps full-duplex guaranteed rate).
+We won’t get techy.
+The AX90 is a tri-band router that uses one 5GHz band as the Wi-Fi backhaul (4×4 up to 4800Mbps full-duplex), or it can use Ethernet (at up to 2500Mbps full-duplex guaranteed rate).

-It has one 5Ghz band (2×2, 1200Mbps) and one 2.4Ghz band (2×2, 574Mbps) to extend the internet range.
+Bands two and three are a 5Ghz band (2×2, 1200Mbps) and a 2.4Ghz band (2×2, 574Mbps) extending the internet range.
 These speeds are how fast your smartphone or smart device can connect to the Satellite – not the Internet.

 We need to do some math – we will give you the answers.

-The router can transmit a 5GHz signal in a maximum 20m diameter circle around it (about 300m2), but few homes are 20m wide, so you lose some of that outside the walls, in the roof and through the floor.
+The router can transmit a 2.4/5GHz signal in a maximum 30/20m diameter circle around it (about 300m2), but few homes are 20m wide, so you lose some of that outside the walls, in the roof and through the floor.
 The further away, and the more obstacles to go through, the slower the speed.

 ←10m→ Router ← 5-7m → Satellite ←10m→ total 27m x 20m wide or 540m2